Winston-503/me_not_me_detector/README.md

 ## Tutorial

-You can read detailed tutorial [on Towards Data Science](https://towardsdatascience.com/how-to-create-real-time-face-detector-ff0e1f81925f) - there you can find problem statement, some theory explanations and code analysis.
+You can read detailed tutorial on [Towards Data Science](https://towardsdatascience.com/how-to-create-real-time-face-detector-ff0e1f81925f).
+There you can find problem statement, some theory explanations and code analysis.

 ## Results